SmartBear/one-report-publisher/README.md

   -u, --username <username>   OneReport username
   -p, --password <password>   OneReport password
-  -r, --reports <glob...>     Glob to the files to publish --url <url>                 OneReport URL (default: "https://one-report.vercel.app") --no-zip                    Do not zip non .zip files -h, --help                  display help for command
+  -r, --reports <glob...>     Glob to the files to publish -m, --max-time <seconds>    Max time for each request -i, --ignore-error          Exit with 0 even if a timeout or error occurred --url <url>                 OneReport URL (default: "https://one-report.vercel.app") --no-zip                    Do not zip non .zip files -h, --help                  display help for command